EntropicEffect/BabbelSky/README.md

 BabbelSky is a Firefox extension that enhances your experience on [Bluesky Social](https://bsky.app/) by providing seamless translation of posts using your choice of translation services.

+You can find it in the Firefox Add-ons Market place here [BabbelSky](https://addons.mozilla.org/en-US/firefox/addon/babbelsky/)

 **Note:** BabbelSky is currently in **Beta**.
 We're actively working on improvements and welcome any feedback or contributions.

 ---